-To support the recruitment and retention of Indigenous staff and meet key objectives of the Indigenous Education and Employment Policy, UTS launched the Wingara Indigenous employment and recruitment strategy 2011-2014.
+To support the recruitment and retention of Indigenous staff and meet key objectives of the Indigenous Education and Employment Policy, UTS has had an affirmative action employment strategy — the Wingara Indigenous Employment Strategy — in place since 1993.
+The Strategy has consistently promoted the recruitment, retention and career development of Indigenous staff within the University.

-The Wingara Indigenous employment strategy 2011-2014 will see the introduction of five new programs that will work to increase the Indigenous employment levels across all areas of UTS;
+The Wingara Indigenous Employment Strategy 2015–2018 has continued the success of five programs that have worked to increase the Indigenous employment levels across all areas of UTS;

 A new Indigenous traineeship program which will provide an entry point into UTS and provide a career pathway for trainees to grow in skills and move through the University.